There’s more at risk than just your email…

 More information:

 Recall that if you forget your password for an online service, most of those services will allow you to reset it by clicking a “forgot my password” link.
 This sends an email to your primary email account to allow you to reset the password for the online service.
-That leads us back to the importance for security on your primary email account.
+That power, in the hands of a hacker, can give them access to *ALL* of your accounts!
+Did I get your attention now?

 Your primary email account should be protected even more so than your other accounts.
 Here are some suggestions: